Masters of Science in exercise and sport science

 Admission requirements

 Admission to the M.S. program is contingent upon admission to the Graduate School.
-In addition, applicants must provide official transcripts showing they meet the following criteria:
+In addition, you must provide official transcripts showing you meet the following criteria:

 • Undergraduate GPA of 3.0 or higher for regular admission